SRugina/compriser/README.md

 ### Component Files:

-These files are where the javascript code that defines the variables/functions that are inserted into the template files resides. file ending: `.js`
+These files are where you define the variables/functions that get inserted into template files. file ending: `.js`

 Each template file can have a 'master' component that is named the same as the template file.
 In this, all the variables the template uses are defined.